Cruise recalls robotaxi software after car crashes into San Francisco bus

 “The Muni bus has an unusual shape because it is two sections, so the movement was not something it had in its scenarios,” San Jose State University professor and tech expert Ahmed Banafa explained to KRON.

 The cars use a combination of cameras and radar to operate without a driver.
-Banafa says the companies are still training the software on how to react to different scenarios.
+Banafa said the companies are still training the software on how to react to different scenarios.

-The incident ultimately lead Cruise to file a voluntary recall with the National Highway Transportation and Safety Administration, Vogt explained.
+The incident ultimately led Cruise to file a voluntary recall with the National Highway Transportation and Safety Administration, Vogt said.
 Engineers and operations teams were able to identify and push out an upgrade to roughly 300 Cruise cars, according to Vogt, who described alerting the NHTSA as a “proactive step.”

 “The problem that I see is that the training is happening on real streets,” Banafa said.
 That’s opposed to training the cars in a controlled environment like a closed track.